Naturaily/Naturaily-netlify/_posts/2019-10-28-shopify-customization-naturaily-woolman-joint-case-study.md

 The integration allows e-store customers to pass authentication very quickly.
 The whole process is time-saving, 100% safe and secured.
 To make it possible, we have used **SSO (single sign-on)** - a property of access control for multiple related, yet independent, software systems.
 With this property, an e-shopper logs in and logs out with a single click.

 In total, we have implemented dozens of different integrations.
-All of them are worth mentioning, but let me tell you about one more.
+All of them are worth mentioning, but let’s discuss one more.

 This custom Shopify integration was made for one of our clients ([Vallila Interior](https://www.vallilainterior.fi/){:rel="nofollow"}{:target="_blank"}), whom have both an online store and stationery stores in different locations and want real time inventory updates.